CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/strategic-statements/company-values.md

     *   We proactively monitor technological advancements, integrating new innovations into our products and processes as they emerge.
     *   We invest in continuous learning and development for our employees, fostering a growth mindset that embraces change as an opportunity.

+---
+### **Continuous Improvement**
+We embrace a culture of continuous improvement, regularly reviewing our processes, products, and services to identify opportunities for enhancement.
+Feedback is actively solicited from employees, customers, and stakeholders, and lessons learned are systematically integrated into our operations.
+We celebrate innovation and encourage experimentation, learning from both successes and failures.

 ## 3. Living Our Values